thanh-huy-nguyen/thanh-huy-nguyen.github.io/aima-team.md

 ## Affiliated Faculty

-* Min Xu (PhD), Associate Professor at Carnegie Mellon University, USA
+* Min Xu (PhD), Associate Professor at Carnegie Mellon University, US
-* Ulas Bagci (PhD), Associate Professor at Northwestern University, USA
+* Ulas Bagci (PhD), Associate Professor at Northwestern University, US
-* Phat K. Huynh (PhD), Assistant Professor at NOrth Carolina A&T University, USA
+* Phat K. Huynh (PhD), Assistant Professor at North Carolina A&T University, US
-* Tianyang Wang (PhD), Assistant Professor at University of Alabama at Birmingham, USA
+* Tianyang Wang (PhD), Assistant Professor at University of Alabama Birmingham, US
-* Nguyen Quoc Khanh Le (PhD), Associate Professor at Taipei Medical University, TW
+* Khanh Lee (PhD), Associate Professor at Taipei Medical University, TW
-* Quan Nguyen, Lecturer at Posts and Telecommunications Institute of Technology, VN
+* Quan Nguyen, Lecturer at Posts & Telecommunications Institute of Technology, VN

-_Last but not least, I want to thank all the mentee that have worked alongside with us and contributed significantly to our community.
-Without you, we cannot make this far.
-Thank you!_
+_Last but not least, thank all the mentees who have worked alongside us and contributed significantly to our community.
+Without you, we cannot make this far._